sos-berlin/js7-api-schemas/src/main/resources/raml/api/documentation/dailyplan/orders/controllerIds.md

 <td>optional; array[string]</td>

-<td>Filters orders that have been generated for the controller-IDs that are in the list controllerIds
+<td>Filters orders that have been generated for the Controller IDs that are in the list controllerIds

 </td>